romi/romi-robots-docs/docs/Scanner/docker/romidb_docker.md

 ## Usage

 ### Requirements
-To run it, you need to have a valid local ROMI database, look [here](https://docs.romi-project.eu/Scanner/install/romidb_setup/#initialize-a-romi-database) for instructions and [here](https://db.romi-project.eu/models/test_db.tar.gz) for an example database.
+To run it, you need to have a valid local ROMI database, look [here](../install/romidb_setup/#initialize-a-romi-database) for instructions and [here](https://db.romi-project.eu/models/test_db.tar.gz) for an example database.

 ### Starting the `romidb` docker image

 #### Provided `run.sh` script
-To run the container with the provided run script:
+To start the container with the provided run script in `romidata/docker`, use:
 ```bash
 ./run.sh
 ```